CalArcher/top-coin/README.md

 <br />

 ## Overview
 Top Coin is a cryptocurrency tracker.
-At the end of every day (12am MST), the top 10 performing coins, based on their percent growth in the last 24 hours, are added to the database.
-If the coin hasn't been in the top 10 before, a new document is created for that coin.
+At the end of every day (11:59pm MST), the top 10 performing coins – based on their percent growth in the last 24 hours – are added to the database.
+If one of these top-performing coins hasn't been in the top 10 before, a new document is created for that coin.
 If the coin has been in the top 10 coins previously, the coin's relevant data is updated.

 <br/>

 ## Features
-- Sort current coins in ascending or descending order based on 24h change, 7d change, or by price.
+- Variety of sorting options including ascending or descending order based on 24h change, 7d change, or by price.
 - Site-wide dark and light mode.
 - Site path /api/coindata route will show all historical collected data in the database.
-- Each current top 10 coin displays a chart with data points of each time they were in the top 10 coins of the day.
+- Each Top 10 Coin displays a chart with data points that depict all previous dates wherein that coin was among the top 10 coins of the day.
-- Dynamic routing, each coin has its own unique route.
+- Dynamic routing; each coin has its own unique route.

 <br/>

 ## My process

 Step 1: Planning
-  - The first step of this project was deciding what would work with my goals I wanted to achieve - to build a website with a lot of dynamic data, and get some repetition for my React skills.
+  - The first step of my process was finding a project that would align with my goals - to build a website with a lot of dynamic data and get some repetition for my React skills.
-  - Cryptocurrency sites, like [CoinMarketCap](https://coinmarketcap.com/) and [CoinGecko](https://www.coingecko.com/) are great examples of websites that display a lot of dynamic data, so I modelled my idea after their sites.
-I did not want to make a copy that just displays data, I wanted there to be a separate purpose, which is why I came up with the idea to only log the top 10 performing coins of the day.
+  - Cryptocurrency sites, like [CoinMarketCap](https://coinmarketcap.com/) and [CoinGecko](https://www.coingecko.com/) are great examples of websites that display a lot of dynamic data, so I modeled my idea after their sites.
+I did not want to make a copy that only displays data; I wanted there to be a separate purpose, which is why I came up with the idea to only log the top 10 performing coins of the day.

 Step 2: Server setup:
-- This stage was rather easy.
-After creating the React app structure, I started with making the backend API.
-This way, I would have all the data I needed to be displayed solidified and ready to be used.
+- I began building the backend of the app and creating the structure for a custom API.
+With a custom API, I would have all the data I needed ready to use when building the frontend.
 - I set up a simple backend server, and connected to my MongoDB cluster.
 From there, I set up my site routes.
 I knew I would only need get all data, post, and patch requests, so I did not make a delete route or a get specific id route.
 Next, I setup a function that would fetch data at whatever interval I specified.
 For testing, this was set at every 1 - 10 minutes to find bugs, but at the production stage, the database was completely deleted, and the interval was set to once per day.
 - Note, for the first day in production, I set the server to fetch every 30 minutes just to start with a decent amount of starting data.